jackdeterman/Power_Outage_Economic_Analysis/README.md

 We will conduct this test using the test statistic `np.abs(rmse_lower - rmse_upper)`, or the absolute difference between the RMSEs of states in the lower quartile of `GSP Relative to USA` and states in the upper quartile of `GSP Relative to USA`.
 We will use a significance level of 0.01, so that we only reject the Null Hypothesis with compelling evidence.

+__Simulated__
+Below is a histogram representing the results of 1000 simulated F-Statistics under the Null Hypothesis
+<iframe src="assets/fairness_distribution.html" width="800" height="600" frameborder="0"></iframe>

+__Conclusion__
+With this p-value, we fail to reject the null hypothesis.
+We conclude that it is highly likely that our model is fair between states in the lower quartile of `GSP Relative to USA` and states in the upper quartile of `GSP Relative to USA`.

+___
+# Thank You!
+I hope you enjoyed my analysis!